-Having a black and white business card is a way to make yourself stand out from the colorful crowd.
-Its neutral color palette makes it seem understated at first glance—but take a closer look, and you’ll see just how bold a black and white business card can be.
+Having a black and white business card is a way to make yourself stand out from the colourful crowd.
+Its neutral colour palette makes it seem understated at first glance — but take a closer look, and you’ll see just how bold a black and white business card can be.

-To help you get inspired, here’s a collection of great black and white business cards from the design gallery and from the creative team at Company Folders.
+To help you get inspired, here’s a collection of great black and white business cards from our gallery in previous years and from the creative team at Company Folders.

 Videogame development studio We The Force opted for a bold black card that’s hard to ignore.
 Its letterpress printed slab serif font and textured stock command attention from the moment they land in recipients’ hands.